 KEY Move away significantly - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ?
-Uncertain SA Ob Policy ED1 - Promotion of the Learning Quarter 3A 00 Jectives C omme ntary Scoring opportunities which 17.
-Promote education and training opportunities which build the skills and capacity of the population build the skills and capacity within the campus and support the University in the campus area, but will support complementary uses include student accommodation, business uses, leisure, recreation, primary/secondary education and research and development, which would all support the University in its growth agenda.
-To further restrict development on educational related facilities, there will be a need to demonstrate why any sites are surplus to requirements which, if justified will only be considered for the following uses- residential and supporting community provision.
-Therefore the policy will provide a higher education campus fit for purpose, that will form a key hub of educational activity, capable of building the skills and capacity within the wider population ++ 18.
-Increase the number of high quality job opportunities suited to the needs of the local workforce The further/higher education provision p which is promoted through the policy, is university population of Bradford.
-There y, is likely to increa se rang e of high quality jo bs creat ed to cater for the increasi , ++ 19.
-Support investme respects the character area Universit developr Therefor educatio kground information y/College and how nent, with uses rela e the policy will stro n to work together t gical enhancements this can ted to bu ngly sup o ensure transform cities. usiness use and re oport the objective The polic search s of the p cy encourages the and development a policy and ensure expans supporte that it is ion of knowledge ed within the learn possible for busir and skills ing quar iess and er. ++
+Uncertain 54 Ob jectives Policy ED1 - Pron notion of the Le earning Quarter arter 3A 00 Jectives C omme ntary Scoring 17.
+Promote education and training opportunities which build the skills and capacity of the population The policy strongly promotes and encourages the expansion of knowledge and skills development in the aims to restrict non-education uses in the campus area, but will support complementary uses include strong would all support the University in its growth agenda.
+To further restrict development on educational reliver will be a need to demonstrate why any sites are surplus to requirements which, if justified will only the following uses- residential and supporting community provision.
+Therefore the policy will provide a for a compus fit for purpose, that will form a key hub of educational activity, capable of building the skills and the wider population uses include stud search and develo educational relation ustified will only be will provide a hig ent opment, ed faciliti e conside her educ which es, ered for ation ++ 18.
+Increase the num opportunities suited to workforce 0 1 77 which is The further/higher education provision plays an important role, with 3,300 staff.
+Further expansion of the University, which is promoted through the policy, is likely to increase range of high quality jobs created to cater for the increasing university population of Bradford.
+Therefore this policy could have a significantly positive impact on this objective. ++ 19.
+Support investme respects the character area Universit developr Therefor educatio kground information y/College and how nent, with uses rela e the policy will stro n to work together t gical enhancements this can ted to bu ngly sup o ensure transform cities. usiness use and re oport the objectives The policesearch sof the cy encourages the and development policy and ensure expans supporte that it is ion of knowledge ed within the learn possible for busir and skills ing quar iess and er. ++